 Another title on the list of games like Rummikub is another one that is the same but also very different.
 Red 7 makes the list because it is all about a communal number puzzle to be solved.
 It has that hand management, emphasis on set collection and hint of pending elimination.
 Outside of that, the way the central puzzle actually works is very fundamentally different.

 Lanterns is a pretty dead-on ringer for Rummikub except instead of doing things to empty your hand, you are doing the same types of things to score points.
 This has the turn-based tile placement and it has modular set collection all with the right amount of player interaction.
-This was an easy choice for the top spot on the list of games like Rummikub.
+This was an easy choice for the list of board games like Rummikub.

 In Lanterns: The Harvest Festival, you get a hand of tiles depicting various color arrangements of floating lanterns, as well as an inventory of colored lantern cards of specific colors.
 When you place a tile, all players receive a lantern card corresponding to the color on the side of the tile facing them.
 Place carefully to earn cards and other bonuses for yourself, while also looking to deny your opponents.
 Players gain honor by dedicating sets of lantern cards — three pairs, for example, or all seven colors.
 For 2 – 4 players, games last about 30 minutes.